n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > include additional signs from Vedic Extensions block.

 Each syllable contains exactly one vowel sound.
-Valid syllables may begin with either consonant or an independent vowel.
+Valid syllables may begin with either a consonant or an independent vowel.

 If the syllable begins with a consonant, then the consonant that provides the vowel sound is referred to as the "base" consonant.
 If